szaumoor/ZSTweaks/README.md

 - Fireball: After level 10, when damage is 10d6, an extra point of fire damage will be gained, up to 10d6+10.
 - Sunfire: After level 10, when damage is 10d6, an extra point of damage will be gained, up to 15d6+5.
 After level 15, 2 points of fire will be gained per level, up to 15d6+15.
-- Delayed Blast Fireball: now it will start off at 13d6 (level 7 spells are gained at that level) and then grow by 1d6+2 per level, up to 18d6+10, which then increases by +5 each level until level 20, becoming 18d6+20.
+- Delayed Blast Fireball: now it will start off at 13d6 (level 7 spells are gained at level 13) and then grow by 1d6+2 per level, up to 18d6+10, which then increases by +5 each level until level 20, becoming 18d6+20.

-If you think this is OP, consider these damage range values:
+If you think this is overpowered, consider these damage range values:

 - Skull Trap deals 20d6 at level 20 (14d6 with SCS), which is significantly more than the bonus in this component.
 Comparison:
   - Skull Trap (no SCS): 20-120 damage